kubernetes/website/docs/admin/federation/index.md

 ### Kubernetes 1.4 and earlier: Setting federations flag on kube-dns-rc

-If your cluster is running Kubernetes version 1.4 or earlier, you must to restart KubeDNS and pass it a `--federations` flag, which tells it about valid federation DNS hostnames.
+If your cluster is running Kubernetes version 1.4 or earlier, you must restart KubeDNS and pass it a `--federations` flag, which tells it about valid federation DNS hostnames.
 The flag uses the following format: